 SDP continued to facilitate dialogue among political parties as well as between them, the NEC and other stakeholders.
-The Political Parties Technical Working Group on Voter Registration concluded its work in ; its final report included both recommendations that were agreed to and underwritten by all parties (e.g. extending the validity of expired National ID cards and replacing Form 1018) as well as individual party recommendations, all of which were forwarded by UNDP to the NEC, MoI, CSOs and development partners.
+The Political Parties Technical Working Group on Voter Registration concluded its work in quarter two; its final report included both recommendations that were agreed to and underwritten by all parties (e.g. extending the validity of expired National ID cards and replacing Form 1018) as well as individual party recommendations, all of which were forwarded by UNDP to the NEC, MoI, CSOs and development partners.
 It is especially important to highlight that the new Certification of Identity that replaced the maligned Form 1018, by and large reflects recommendations and changes requested by opposition parties that were both supported by the ruling party and eventually implemented by the NEC.

 Relations between SDP/UNDP and the NEC have gained a solid footing based on open and clear communications.
 Taking stock of the NEC’s openness and willingness to explore working in new areas, in 2011 SDP focused primarily on advocacy, particularly with regards to voter registration of disadvantaged groups such as people with disabilities, indigenous populations, ethnic minorities, homeless people and migrant workers.
 Other important openings and developments include conducting trainings for village chiefs and commune officials on political neutrality as well as deploying the voter registry online as way of adding greater transparency and building confidence in the voter registration process and the voter lists.
 SDP and the NEC are ready to work on these areas subject to the outcome of a Needs Assessment Mission from the UN Department of Political Affairs that visited Cambodia in November 2011 and subject to the availability of support from donors.

 SDP has continued to advocate the importance of developing a modern central civil registry.
-The Ministry of the Interior has confirmed their interest in working with UNDP both in developing the civil registry and in obtaining technical support on the drafting of a National Identity Law.
+The Ministry of the Interior has confirmed their interest in working with UNDP both in developing the civil registry and in obtaining technical legal support on the drafting of a National Identity Law.
 The programme’s ability to support the civil registry, which could vastly affect everyday Cambodians in a positive way, remains contingent on donor support.

-The implementation of the youth multimedia civic education initiative remained on track throughout 2011; the BBC Media Action project team conducted formative research, developed its strategy, built its team, and teste and tuned its tools before entering the production and promotion phase.
+The implementation of the youth multimedia civic education initiative remained on track throughout 2011; the BBC Media Action project team conducted formative research, developed its strategy, built its team, and tested and tuned its tools before entering the production and promotion phase.
 The campaign launches in early January 2012 and is on track against its workplan and budget.
 The shows will include a combination TV Drama and Magazine show, a call in radio show and a website as well as live events in the field.
-All of these entered the heavy production phase in2011 and are on track for airing as scheduled.
+All of these entered the heavy production phase in quarter four 2011 and are on track for airing as scheduled.
 It is worth noting that in 2011 the Really! youth radio phone-in show was on air from April with 25 episodes covering civic education topics such as teamwork, self-expression and voting.
 It gave producers an opportunity to test key concepts and strategies ahead of the main campaign going on air.